British steam railcars: Design

 The steam railcar was revived in 1902 when Dugald Drummond of the London and South Western Railway (LSWR) built two for a branch line near Portsmouth.

 Steam railcars were introduced for two main reasons, either to compete with the new electric tramways that were abstracting traffic away in suburban areas or to provide an economic service on lightly used country branch lines.
 To allow for inexpensive low-level halts steps were provided, interlocked with the brakes so the train could not move with them extended.

 There were two main designs, either with a powered bogie enclosed in a rigid body, or the engine unit and carriage were articulated, pivoting on a pin.
 The steam boiler could be enclosed or left open and was generally open on the articulated units and enclosed on the rigid bodies.
 Higher maintenance requirements of the engine meant some companies had more locomotive units than carriages.

-The steam railcar had a driving position at both ends so it could run in either direction without been turned, or for a locomotive to run round its carriages at a terminus.
+The steam railcar had a driving position at both ends so it could run in either direction without being turned, or for a locomotive to run round its carriages at a terminus.
 Control from the rear end was normally by a wheel connected to the regulator by a continuous wire in or above the roof space or a rod running under the floor.
 The driver was provided with brake and whistle controls, and some means of communicating with the fireman, who stayed on the footplate.
 This was normally by a bell code and required a 'passed fireman' who was qualified to act as driver.
 Unpowered carriages could also be attached and some had control equipment.

 With passenger accommodation in open saloons, the units were usually vacuum braked, steam heated and provided with gas lighting, although electric lighting was fitted to some units.
-However, there was little reserve power for additional carriages and therefore the cars were inflexible and, especially on the articulated types, the ride quality was poor due to excessive vibration and oscillation.
+However, there was little reserve power for additional carriages and therefore the cars were inflexible during busy hours, especially on the articulated types.
+The ride quality was poor on some due to a lack of proper suspension between the engine unit and the carriage body causing excessive vibration and oscillation for some rail motors.
 Most steam railcars were replaced by an autotrain, a push-pull steam locomotive and carriages.